qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-launch-partners.md

 ![Hybrid Cloud Launch Partners Tutorials](/blog/hybrid-cloud-launch-partners/hybrid-cloud-launch-partners-tutorials.png)

 Together with our launch partners, we created in-depth tutorials and use cases for production-ready vector search that explain how developers can leverage Qdrant Hybrid Cloud alongside the best-in-class solutions of our launch partners.
-This provies to have the most flexible foundation to build modern, customer-centric AI applications with endless deployment options and full data sovereignty.
+These tutorials demonstrate that Qdrant Hybrid Cloud is the most flexible foundation to build modern, customer-centric AI applications with endless deployment options and full data sovereignty.
 Let’s dive right in:

 **AI Customer Support Chatbot** with Qdrant Hybrid Cloud, Airbyte, Cohere, and AWS